Corona vs. Plasma

 Air Plasma Technologies

-Within the Air Plasma family are two primary categories, Blown Arc Technology (see video) and Blown Ion Technology (see video).
+Within the Air Plasma family are two primary categories, Blown-arc Technology (see animated video) and Blown Ion Technology (see animated video).
 Blown Arc Systems are most similar to corona treaters.
 Blown Arc Air Plasma is formed by blowing atmospheric air past two high voltage power electrodes.
 The electrical discharge positively charges the ion particles surrounding it.
-Through direct contact, these particles positively charge the treated area of the object's surface.
+Through direct contact, these particles positively charge the treated area of the object’s surface.
 This makes the surface more receptive to any applied substance such as inks.
 The discharge looks similar to the discharge you might see on a standard corona treater used in the film converting industry.

 Blown Ion Air Plasma Systems push pressurized air past a single electrode which discharges inside the treater head.
 The electrode creates positively charged ions in the surrounding air particles.
 The air pressure forces the air particles to accelerate off the tip of the head as a high velocity stream of charged ions are directed toward the substrate surface.
 Through direct contact, these particles positively charge the object’s surface increasing its surface energy and making it more receptive to inks and coatings.
 Generally speaking, Blown Ion Air Plasma Systems offer greater treatment results than Blown Arc Air Plasma.